MoHoushmand/mo/_build/html/_sources/quantum_computers/topological_qubits/topological_qubits_op.md

 ### Question 1: Bosons

 0.0/1.0 point (graded)
-In the first video 'What are anyons' Atilla talks about how exchanging two particles in a three dimensional world leads to the classification in fermions or bosons.
+How exchanging two particles in a three dimensional world leads to the classification in fermions or bosons.

 Which of the following is a boson?